vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/echarts.md

 Let the Markdown file support chart in your VuePress site.

-This plugin is using [echarts](https://echarts.apache.org/en/index.html) to support this feature.
+`vuepress-plugin-md-enhance` uses [ECharts](https://echarts.apache.org/en/index.html) to support this feature.

 <!-- more -->